RL4AA/RL4AA26/content/directions.md

 L69 7ZP{{< break >}}
 UK_

-The 502 building is highlighted in the map below.
+The 502 Teaching Hub is highlighted in the map below.

 {{< google-maps >}}